-Figure 2.5: Geometry of an atom interacting with a laterally infinite slab of thickness $\delta$ .
+Figure 2.5: Geometry of an atom interacting with a laterally infinite slab of thickness δ .

-Figure 2.6: Geometry of two slabs of thickness $\delta$ separated by face-to-face distance d.
+Figure 2.6: Geometry of two slabs of thickness δ separated by face-to-face distance d.

-Hamaker, H.C.
+9 Hamaker, H.C.
 The London-van der Waals attraction between spherical particles.
 Physica, 4:1058-1072, 1937

-Verwey, E.J.W. and Overbeek, J.Th.G.
+10 Verwey, E.J.W. and Overbeek, J.Th.G.
 Theory of the Stability of Lyophobic Colloids.
-Elsevier Publishing Company, Inc., New York, 1948 reduces the energy scale to
+Elsevier Publishing Company, Inc., New York, 1948 Waals forces decay as an inverse power of distance, and the electrostatic contribution decays exponentially (as we shall see), the combined potential is attractive at long distances and repulsive at short distances, leading to a potential minimum.
+It is this balance of forces that sets the spacing of thylakoid membranes (Fig. 2.4), for example.